-The honorees will be inducted in a ceremony at Noon on Saturday, September 15, at the Michigan Irish Music Festival in Muskegon, on the Galway Stage.
-The public is invited to attend the ceremony and following reception.
+The honorees were inducted in a ceremony at Noon on Saturday, September 15, at the Michigan Irish Music Festival in Muskegon, on the Galway Stage.
+As always, the public was invited to attend the ceremony and following reception.

 – Class of 2018 –

 Arts and Entertainment: Blackthorn

 In the category of Arts and Entertainment the Hall of Fame is honoring Michigan’s legendary band, Blackthorn.
 For more than 30 years Blackthorn has pioneered and promoted traditional Irish music throughout Michigan and far beyond, and has earned an international reputation for performing at the highest levels of professional musicianship.
 The band’s members, Richard McMullan, Dennis Green, Gary McMullen, Fred Klein, and David Mosher, have dedicated themselves to preserving the values of traditional Irish music, while also introducing their own unique instrumentals and vocals to their audiences.
 Comfortably performing at venues from grand concert stages to small pubs, Blackthorn is proudly Michigan’s own premier Irish band.

 Public Service: John McMurray